AdguardTeam/AdguardKnowledgeBase/05.ios/01.overview/docs.en.md

 <a id="allowlist"></a>
 ## Allowlist

 The third section of the *Safari protection* screen.
-If you want to disable ad blocking on a certain website, Allowlist would be of help.
+If you want to disable ad blocking on a certain website, Allowlist will be of help.
 It allows you to add domains and subdomains to exlcusions.
 AdGuard for iOS has an Import/Export feature, so the allowlist from one device can be easily transferred to another.

 <a id="dns-protection"></a>
 ## DNS protection

 [DNS protection module](https://kb.adguard.com/en/general/dns-filtering) enhances your privacy by encrypting your DNS traffic.
 Unlike with Safari content blocking, DNS protection works system-wide, i.e. beyond Safari, in apps and other browsers.
 You have to enable this module before you're able to use it.
-You can do this on the home screen by taping the shield icon at the top of the screen, or by going to the *Protection* > *DNS protection* tab.
+You can do this on the home screen by tapping the shield icon at the top of the screen, or by going to the *Protection* > *DNS protection* tab.

 > To be able to manage DNS settings, AdGuard apps require establishing a local VPN.
 It will not route your traffic through any remote servers.
 Nevertheless, the system will ask you to confirm permission access.